20 FAQs people ask about insolvency.

 If the situation is hopeless, the obvious option is bankruptcy.

-An alternative is an individual voluntary agreement ('IVA') with your creditors — similar to a CVA (see 9), except that the contract is between the individual who owns the business, and all of their creditors.
+An alternative is an individual voluntary agreement (IVA) with your creditors - similar to a CVA except that the contract is between the individual who owns the business and all of their creditors.
 At least 75% by value of the creditors who vote at a meeting must agree to it.
 Secured creditors will still be able to enforce their security.
 As with a CVA, a licensed insolvency practitioner must be appointed to supervise the process.

 You will have a better chance of avoiding bankruptcy if you take action before a creditor tries to force you into bankruptcy.
 It can sometimes be possible, however, to reach a voluntary arrangement even after a bankruptcy order has been made and to have the order cancelled.

-If you owe less than £15,000, the total value of your assets (excluding any car worth less than £1,000) is no more than £300, and your disposable income (after tax, national insurance contributions and normal household expenses) is no more than £50 per month, you may be able to apply to the court (online) for a debt relief order - although there are other conditions too.
+If you owe less than £20,000, the total value of your assets is less than £1,000, and your disposable income (after tax, national insurance contributions and normal household expenses) is no more than £50 per month, you may be able to apply to the court (online) for a debt relief order - although there are other conditions too.
 This stops creditors from enforcing their rights against you for (usually) a year, while you try to sort your affairs out.

 11. What are the options for an insolvent partnership?